ufz/ogs/web/content/docs/userguide/troubleshooting/faq.md

 ## Oh, no!
 It diverges

 OpenGeoSys will sometimes crash with an error message stating, that it couldn't reduce the time step any more.
 There are several things that can be done to solve this:

 - In [Time loop](/docs/userguide/blocks/time_loop/) adjust time stepping allowing smaller time steps to be taken.
 - In [Time loop](/docs/userguide/blocks/time_loop/) adjust the [error tolerance](/docs/userguide/blocks/time_loop/#error-tolerances)
 - Check if [mesh quality](/docs/userguide/blocks/meshes/#mesh-quality) is sufficient
-- Verify if all [parameters](/docs/userguide/blocks/parameters/), especially those that vary during the simulation, make physical sense through out the whole experiment and combined with other parameters.
+- Verify if all [parameters](/docs/userguide/blocks/parameters/), especially those that vary during the simulation, make physical sense throughout the whole experiment and combined with other parameters.

 ## Oh, no!
 There are NaNs everywhere

-If in the output log all values are [NaN](/docs/userguide/troubleshooting/glossary/#nan) and one or more parameters were defined as functions, there is a good chance that division by zero, or other undefined operation happened.
+If in the output log all values are [NaN](/docs/userguide/troubleshooting/glossary/#nan) and one or more parameters were defined as functions, there is a good chance that a division by zero, or other undefined operation happened.